The Luxembourgish school system

 There are four general secondary schools across the country which also teach in French in the first three years.

-At the end of the third year (5è when pupils are 14 years old) pupils decide whether they want to study towards a baccalaureate or do vocational training.
+At the end of the third year (5è when pupils are 14 years old) pupils decide whether they want to study towards a diploma or do vocational training.

-A bac from a general secondary school gives pupils the same access to university as those who go to a classic secondary school.
+A diploma from a general secondary school gives pupils the same access to university as those who go to a classic secondary school.

 The lower years of technical secondary school also allow pupils to gain an insight into various jobs and they often visit companies and can do work experience.
 This is particularly useful for pupils who want to go down the route of professional training at the end of the third year (5è).